Obesity rates have surged in recent decades.

 Currently, 70% of American adults are either overweight or obese, with approximately 37% of Americans defined as having obesity.

-Approximately 38% of men and women will be diagnosed with cancer in their lifetime, with overweight or obese individuals at an increased risk for a cancer diagnosis.
-An estimated 7% of all cancer deaths are attributed to overweight or obesity.
+Approximately 38% of men and women will be diagnosed with cancer in their lifetime, with overweight or obese patients at an increased risk for a cancer diagnosis.

 How much greater is the risk for overweight or obese individuals?
 It varies largely depending on cancer type.